 The interface file is a binary file, and you can display its contents by using the SHOWDHC utility.
-See Section 9.6 for information on how to use the SHOWDHC utility.
+See Section 9.6, "Using the SHOWDHC Utility" for information on how to use the SHOWDHC utility.

 9.2.2.3.
 The Host Name File